alhumaw/actionRPG/newGame/README.txt

 	e.g: if our vector is at (1,0), set our blend position to (1,0) for idle and run this will allow us to move right and also idle right

+	AUTOTILING:
+	Sort of writing this the day after, but I figured out autotiling First we need a tile atlas.
+Then create a new tilemap node under our world tree Right side, click tileset dropdown->new tileset
+	drag our tile atlas in, then on the right go to:
+		Terrain Sets->New Terrain
+		Mode=Match corners
+		Go to TileSet tab below, click paint->terrain: terrain set 0
+			terrain 0
+			highlight the entire atlas
+			then block by block just select all the pieces that don't have pixel imperfections

+3/8/2023